A Fish for Every Aquarist

 Water Requirements for New World Cichlids

 Because of the underlying geology, Central American cichlids typically live in hard, alkaline water with a pH usually above 7.6.
-South American cichlids, on the other hand, tend to inhabit soft, more acidic waters.
-Water temperature ranges from mid-60’s to well above 84° F, depending on location, although most species do best between 75° and 80° F. Most New World cichlids offered for sale are commercially raised and tolerate a wide range of water parameters, however, if you are interested in breeding your fish, it’s best to research their natural environment and attempt to duplicate it as closely as possible.
-If the aquarium is kept in a room below 75° F, use an Aqueon aquarium heater to increase the temperature.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+South American cichlids, on the other hand, tend to inhabit soft, more acidic waters with pH from 6.5 to 7.4.
+Water temperature ranges from mid-60’s to well above 84° F, depending on location, although most species do best between 75° and 80° F. Most New World cichlids offered for sale are commercially raised and tolerate a wide range of water parameters.
+However, if you are interested in breeding your fish, it’s best to research their natural environment and attempt to duplicate water conditions as closely as possible.
+If the aquarium is kept in a room below 75° F, use an Aqueon Aquarium Heater to increase the temperature.
+Maintain good filtration and change 10% of the water every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Recommendations for New World Cichlids

 Cichlids need space, and since many New World cichlids get quite large, their homes need to be BIG!
 In addition, they can be messy eaters, so a high capacity filter is recommended.
 Structure in the form of rocks, driftwood, artificial décor and weighted plastic plants help establish territorial boundaries and maintain peace and harmony in the cichlid aquarium.
 Many New World cichlids dig, so live plants are not recommended.
 Rocks and other large objects should be properly balanced or anchored to prevent them from falling and damaging the aquarium.
 Lighting should be subdued as many New World cichlids inhabit shady areas in the wild.